-Budgets for up to, but not exceeding, a total of \$100,000 over two years (i.e., \$50,000 per year) are acceptable.
-Payments will be made to the Pl's institution which will be responsible for administering the funds.
-Salaries for Pls, support personnel, or current research postdoctoral fellows engaged in the project may be requested.
-Any unexpended funds shall be returned to The Marfan Foundation upon completion of the granting period unless extension is approved by the Foundation.
-The Marfan Foundation does not pay for institutional overhead, construction or renovation; purchase of major capital equipment; office equipment or furniture; travel (except as required to perform the project); tuition fees; journal subscriptions, dues or memberships; equipment service contracts; or salaries for secretaries.
+Budgets for up to, but not exceeding, \$100,000 for two years are acceptable (i.e., \$50,000 per year).
+Payments will be made to the PI's institution which will be responsible for administering the funds.
+Salaries for PIs, support personnel, or current research postdoctoral fellows engaged in the project may be requested.
+Any unexpended funds shall be returned to The Marfan Foundation upon completion of the granting period unless an extension is approved by The Marfan Foundation.
+The Marfan Foundation does not pay for institutional overhead, construction, or renovation; purchase of major capital equipment; office equipment or furniture; travel (except as required to perform the project); tuition fees; journal subscriptions, dues or memberships; equipment service contracts; or salaries for administrative personnel.
 Funds will be distributed semi-annually.